Weezer (Green Album): Packaging

 Art direction was handled by Chris Bilheimer with photography from Marina Chavez and Karl Koch.
 It is similar to the cover art of Weezer's debut album.

 The album cover was shot between band practices and featured Welsh, Cuomo, Bell and Wilson standing left to right in front of a plain, lime-green backdrop in a manner similar to the band's debut album.
 This was done as a tribute to Ric Ocasek, who had also produced their first album, and also to symbolize the band's back-to-basics approach they took while recording the album.
 This approach is alluded to in a quote in the liner notes of the album: "Torniamo all'antico e sarà un progresso", from Italian opera composer Giuseppe Verdi that means "Let us return to old times and that will be progress."

 The picture inside of the CD booklet is a photo of Weezer playing live, featuring (in the lower right hand corner) an overlay of the silhouettes of Mike Nelson, Tom Servo and Crow T. Robot from the television show Mystery Science Theater 3000.
 (Hence the liner note citation "MST3K silhouette appears courtesy of Best Brains, Inc.")

 This was Weezer's first album to feature a transparent CD tray.
 Under the CD tray of the album, the word "No" can be found on the back of the spine.
 Some fans speculate that this is a response to the inside tray of Radiohead's album OK Computer which contains the text "I like you.
 I like you.
 You are a wonderful person.
 I'm full of enthusiasm.
 I'm going places.
 I'll be happy to help you.
 I am an important person, would you like to come home with me?"
 Weezer's explanation was vague, with webmaster Karl Koch stating "No means no."

 The album contains the dedication "In loving memory of Mykel and Carli."
 Mykel and Carli Allan were sisters devoted to developing fan clubs for up-and-coming bands.
-The sisters had been influential in starting and developing Weezer's official fan club in the 1990s and, along with their younger sister Trysta, died in a car accident in 1997.
+The sisters had been influential in starting and developing Weezer's official fan club in the 1990s and, along with their younger sister Trysta, died in a car crash in 1997.